apkatsikas/element-non-visibility-assertions/README.md

 ![page example](images/page.gif)

-To the eye, it seems to load almost instantly, but our test, which expects that is NOT visibile, passes.
+To the eye, it seems to load almost instantly, but our test (we're using Playwright in this example), which expects that is NOT visibile, passes.

 ```
 await expect(page.getByText('late')).not.toBeVisible();